getnikola/coil/docs/admin/setup.rst

 Special config for demo sites
 -----------------------------

-The `demo site <https://coildemo-admin.getnikola.com/>`_ uses the following two settings, which might also be useful for some environments:
+The former demo site used the following two settings, which might also be useful for some environments:

 * ``COIL_LOGIN_CAPTCHA`` — if you want reCAPTCHA to appear on the login page (aimed at plugic environments, eg. the demo site), set this to a dict of